Lancashire and Cheshire Amateur Football League

 The Lancashire and Cheshire Amateur Football League is an English association football league founded in 1909.
-Currently the league consists of six divisions – Premier, One, Two and Three, then A and B. Historically the divisions named A-D were for Reserve sides of teams in the top four divisions, but 1st teams can now play at the lower levels.
-From 2022-23, only 2 divisions now have this style of name.
-The Premier Division is (as of 2022) at level 14 in the English football league system, below the 3rd levels of the top county leagues in the area: Manchester League, Cheshire League and West Lancashire League.
+As of the 2024/25 season, the league consists of six divisions – Premier, One, Two and Three, then A and B. Historically the divisions named A-D were for Reserve sides of teams in the top four divisions, but 1st teams can now play at the lower levels.
+In 2024/25, two divisions now have this style of name.
+The Premier Division is (as of 2024) at level 14 in the English football league system, below the 3rd levels of the top county leagues in the area: Manchester League, Cheshire League and West Lancashire League.

 About the League

 The Lancashire and Cheshire Amateur Football League was founded in 1909.
 The league, as of 2016, is the biggest of the open age Saturday afternoon men's leagues in the region, having eight Saturday divisions in operation, and a few years earlier operated with nine.
 Clubs are from the Greater Manchester and northern Cheshire areas.
 The league is overseen by the local Football Association, the Manchester FA.

 The league pioneered the Respect Charter in 2002.
 When the FA later adopted the Respect programme, the league was a pilot League for this.
 The launch took place at Chorltonians FC’s Police Club ground, Hough End.

 One of the league’s success stories are Stalybridge Celtic, who started off as an amateur football club in the league before turning professional two years later.
 As of summer 2022, the most recent teams to move up to the next level are Stretford Paddock, who joined the Cheshire League, Chadderton Cott and De La Salle, who joined the Manchester League for 2022/23.

 In 2017, it was a record-breaking season for the Mellor club, who collected a record 5 trophies - the first team winning the Premier Division and the Rhodes Cup, the reserve team the Div 2 title and the Wray Cup, with the club also winning the Aggregate Trophy.